davidkesnr/biclustering/README.md

 J. Li, J. Reisner, H. Pham, S. Olafsson, and S. Vardeman.
 Biclustering with missing data. *Information sciences*, 510:304–316, 2020.

+A. Mauri, BAS.
+Davis, PM.
+Collins, and JO.
+Kaplan.
+The climate of europe during the holocene: a gridded pollen-based reconstruction and its multi-proxy evaluation. *Quaternary science reviews*, 112:109–127, 2015.

-Marc Joris Metzger, Robert Gerald Henry Bunce, Rob HG Jongman, Caspar A Mucher, and John W Watkins.
+MJ.
+Metzger, RGH.
+Bunce, RHG.
+Jongman, CA. Mucher, and JW.
+Watkins.
 A climatic stratification of the environment of europe. *Global* *ecology and biogeography*, 14(6):549–563, 2005.

-A Mauri, BAS Davis, PM Collins, and Jed O Kaplan.
-The climate of europe during the holocene: a gridded pollen-based reconstruction and its multi-proxy evaluation. *Quaternary Science Reviews*, 112:109–127, 2015.

-Marco Zanon, Basil AS Davis, Laurent Marquer, Simon Brewer, and Jed O Kaplan.
-European forest cover during the past 12,000 years: a palynological reconstruction based on modern analogs and remote sensing.
-*Frontiers in plant science*, 9:253, 2018.
+M. Zanon, BAS.
+Davis, L. Marquer, S. Brewer, and JO.
+Kaplan.
+European forest cover during the past 12,000 years: a palynological reconstruction based on modern analogs and remote sensing. *Frontiers in plant science*, 9:253, 2018.